EugeneTarasenko/rsschool-cv/cv.md

 ## About Myself:

-I'm passionate about computer technologies person who aspires to become a successful web developer.
+I'm a passionate about computer technologies person who aspires to become a successful web developer.
 I have been learning to code for a while and already have a considerable knowledge of HTML, CSS, and JavaScript.
 I believe it is a good foundation for building a career in front-end development.\
 I've finished a couple of online courses and created a web project that prove my significant level of proficiency.
 Having dedication and willingness to work and study hard, I believe that I have the potential to become a successful front-end developer.